Pages

 Fast forward a few hours, and I wake up all of a sudden.
 It's just starting to get light outside and the unfamiliar surroundings disorient me, so I reach out to pull my phone out of the pocket on the side of the tent to check the time.
 It's just gone 5am.

 As I start to wake up a little more, I realise that something's wrong.
 My phone is covered in water.
-I try to turn the screen on again, it flicks off and won't respond.
+I try to turn the screen on again, but it flicks off and won't respond.
 Scrabbling about for the torch, I discover that's not the only thing which is damp.
-My sleeping bag, my pillow, my clothes and shoes are all dripping wet - there are giant puddles all over the floor of the tent.
+My sleeping bag, my pillow, my clothes, and my shoes are all dripping wet - there are giant puddles all over the floor of the tent.

 "It's waterproof," he said.
 Yeah, right.